Michael C. Maronna

-Michael C. Maronna (born September 27, 1977) is an American actor, who has appeared in several television programs and films.
-He is best known for his roles as "Big Pete" Wrigley on the television series The Adventures of Pete & Pete and as Jeff McCallister in the movie Home Alone (1990) and Home Alone 2: Lost in New York (1992).
+Michael C. Maronna is an American actor, who has appeared in several television programs and films.
+He is best known for his roles as "Big Pete" Wrigley on the television series The Adventures of Pete & Pete and as Jeff McCallister, Kevin's rude older brother, in the films Home Alone (1990) and Home Alone 2: Lost in New York (1992).

 Early life and education

 Maronna was born in Brooklyn, New York, to a firefighter father and a guidance counselor mother.
 He is of one half Italian, three-eighths Irish, and one-eighth Dutch descent.
 He was the first grandchild in a big family, which included one younger brother and sister.
 As a teenager, he went to Hunter College High School in New York City, before attending Purchase College of the State University of New York, where he studied documentary/nonfiction filmmaking.